saltstack/salt-describe/README.md

-# salt-describe
+# Salt Describe

-Salt Describe Runner
+Salt Describe is a Salt Extension used to automate the generation of infrastructure as code files using Salt to query target machines.

 ## Quickstart